ptca/codex/README.md

 The main components are:

-- swagger file that defines the API
+- openAPIV3 file that defines the API (./config/api.yml)
 - controller that implements the API handlers
 - datastore interface that provides methods for the CRUD operations.
 I have provided an in-memory, as well as postgres implementation.
 The default is postgres.